 Put it into action

 My last point, after you did try one or more of these tips, is to put what you’ve learned into action.
 It is important to widen your interests and try to find inspiration.
 But all the motivational posts, videos and books that you have seen and read will be of no use if you do not implement their lessons in your daily life.
-Do not wait until the inspiration you got fades away again and act as soon as you have an idea on how to move forward.
+Do not wait until the inspiration you got fades away again.
+Act as soon as you have an idea on how to move forward.
 Everybody is different.
 Something that may have worked for someone may not for you.
 You therefore need to avoid comparing yourself to others or to what mainstream tells you to do.
 The thing though is if you never try you will never know.